Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research Exceptions for AI

 \subsection{Exceptions for Open Source AI}

 The AI Act acknowledges the role of free and open source licenses for software and data for research and innovation (Rec.
 102).
 The Act does not apply to AI systems released under free and open source licenses (Art.
 2(12)).
 Could this exception protect researchers who want to publish their AI models on GitHub?
 It should be noted that not all models published on the platform are released under a free and open source license.
-However, more diligent habits of relying on free and open source licensing will not mitigate AI researchers' risk of becoming subject to the AI Act's obligations: the exception for free and open source AI does not apply to high-risk AI systems (Art.
+However, more diligent habits of relying on free and open source licensing will not mitigate AI researchers' risk of becoming subject to the AI Act's obligations: the exception for free and open source AI does not apply to HRAI systems (Art.
 2 (12)) or GPAI models with systemic risks (Art.
 54 (6)).
+Moreover, making a GPAI model available under an open source leads to only partial exemption from GPAI provider obligations (Art.
+53 (2)).
 Additionally, correct licensing on GitHub is currently rather challenging for the computer science community \citep{vendome2017license,wolter2023open}.

-\subsection{No Exceptions for Prohibited AI}
+\subsection{No Exceptions for Prohibited AI?}

-The AI Act's exceptions for research and open source do not cover prohibited uses of AI (Art.
-5).
-The legal consequences for prohibited uses of AI are triggered by placing the systems on the market, putting them into service, or \textit{the use} of the said systems.
-Against this background, even in-house research on prohibited systems could trigger liability under the AI Act.